Build Your Quarterly Business Plan in 8 Steps

 1. Write down 3-5 goals that you need to accomplish in the next 13 weeks

-4. Sequence the notes on a table or wall in the order that they would logically need to happen.
+4. Sequence the notes on a table or wall in the order they would logically need to happen.

 5. Look for gaps in your steps and add missing tasks as needed.